-Stormy Daniels Offers To Pay Back 'Hush' Money To Speak About Alleged Trump Affair
+Stormy Daniels Offers To Pay Back 'Hush Money' To Speak About Alleged Trump Affair

-Stormy Daniels, the adult film actress who alleges she had a sexual relationship with President Trump more than a decade ago and was paid $130,000 not to talk about it, is offering to give the money back in order to speak freely.
+Stormy Daniels, the adult film actress who alleges she had a sexual relationship with President Trump more than a decade ago and was paid $130,000 not to talk about it, is offering to give the money back to speak freely.

 In a letter, her attorney, Michael Avenatti, says Daniels "will pay $130,000 to President Trump by wire transfer, to an account designated by the president" by this Friday.
 Trump has never admitted knowledge of the payment to Daniels, which was made by his longtime lawyer and fixer Michael Cohen in the waning days of the 2016 presidential campaign.

-Trump, through Cohen and press secretary Sarah Sanders, has denied that there was an affair, which by Daniels telling took place in 2006 and 2007 when Trump was married and his son Barron was a baby.
+Trump, through Cohen and press secretary Sarah Huckabee Sanders, has denied that there was an affair, which by Daniels' telling took place in 2006 and 2007 when Trump was married and his son Barron was a baby.

 "They should accept this proposal.
 It's more than fair," said Avenatti in an interview with NPR.
 "She'll return the money and she'll be free to speak, and in turn the president can provide his version of events and we can allow the American people to decide who's telling the truth and who's not."

 Daniels, whose legal name is Stephanie Clifford, is currently bound by a nondisclosure and nondisparagement agreement signed in October 2016.
-Her lawyer's letter says she wants out of it in order to "(a) speak openly and freely about her prior relationship with the President and the attempts to silence her and (b) use and publish any text messages, photos and/or videos relating to the President that she may have in her possession, all without fear of retribution and/or legal liability for damages."
+Her lawyer's letter says she wants out of it to be able to "(a) speak openly and freely about her prior relationship with the President and the attempts to silence her and (b) use and publish any text messages, photos and/or videos relating to the President that she may have in her possession, all without fear of retribution and/or legal liability for damages."

-Avenatti says neither Cohen nor his lawyer have yet responded to the letter.
+Avenatti says neither Cohen nor his lawyer has yet responded to the letter.
 And Cohen's attorney has also not responded to a request for comment from NPR.
 It's hard to believe they will accept the offer given the lengths to which Cohen and his legal team have gone to prevent Daniels from talking, including securing a temporary restraining order in arbitration last month.

 "At some point they need to stop the bleeding, I would think," Avenatti said when pressed on why an attorney associated with Trump would accept the offer.
 "Our entire democracy is built around the notion of free speech, competing ideas, competing debate and this situation should be no different."